Meet alum, Kelsey Carter: A First-Generation Success Story "Following my passion led me to public health"

 Kelsey had great influencers who were always encouraging her to go to college, keep her grades up, and apply for scholarships (like the GSP).
 To Kelsey, there was never a question if she should go to college.

 “My parents always wanted something better for me,” she says.
-“I also received lots of support from youth group leaders in high school, math teacher, and grandparents.”
+“I also received lots of support from my youth group leader and math teacher in high school, along with my grandparents.”

 Kelsey always recalls how confusing it was keeping up with the paperwork and other important financial and academic deadlines while enrolled in college as a first-generation student.